To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

 \subsection{On-Client Data Selection}

-In practical FL scenario, it is non-trivial for one client to directly calculate the above data valuation metric for online data selection.
-This comes from the following two problems in obtaining the global model and gradient for the client: (1) \textit{lack of the latest global model}: due to the partial participation of clients in FL~\cite{jhunjhunwala2022fedvarp}, the client $c\in C$ does not receive the global FL model $w_{\mathrm{fed}}^{t-1}$ in the rounds that she does not participate in, and only has the outdated global FL model from the previous participating round, \textit{i.e.}, $w_{\mathrm{fed}}^{t_{c, \mathrm{last}}-1}$; (2) \textit{lack of unbiased global gradient}: the accurate global gradient over the unbiased global data distribution can only be obtained by aggregating all the clients' local gradients over their unbiased local data distributions, \emph{i.e.}, $\nabla_wF(w)=\sum_{c\in C}[\zeta_c\nabla_w F_c(w)]$.
-This is hard to achieve because the locally stored data distribution could become biased during the online data selection process and not all clients participate in each communication round.
+In practice, it is non-trivial for one client to directly utilize the above data valuation metric for online data selection due to the following two problems: \textit{(1) lack of the latest global model}: due to the partial participation of clients in FL~\cite{jhunjhunwala2022fedvarp}, each client $c\!\in\!
+C$ does not receive the global FL model $w_{\mathrm{fed}}^{t-1}$ in the rounds that she is not selected, and only has the outdated global FL model from the previous participating round, \textit{i.e.}, $w_{\mathrm{fed}}^{t_{c, \mathrm{last}}-1}$; \textit{(2) lack of unbiased global gradient}: the accurate global gradient over the unbiased global data distribution can only be obtained by aggregating all the clients' local gradients over their unbiased local data distributions.
+This is hard to achieve because only partial clients participate in each communication round, and the locally stored data distribution could become biased during the on-client data selection process.

-We can consider that problem (1) does not affect the online data selection process too much as the value of each data sample remains stable across a few training rounds, and thus clients just use slightly outdated global model for data valuation, which is demonstrated in Figure \ref{fig: assumption value}.
-For problem (2) caused by biased local data distribution and partial client participation, we propose a global gradient estimator.
+We can consider that problem (1) does not affect the online data selection process too much as the value of each data sample remains stable across a few training rounds, which is demonstrated with the experiment results in Appendix \ref{appendix: empirical results for claims}, and thus clients can simply use the old global model for data valuation.

-First, to solve the issue of skew local gradient caused by the biased stored data, we require each client $c\in C$ to maintain a local gradient estimator $\hat{g}_c\approx\nabla_wF_c(w)$, which will be updated whenever the client receives the $n^{th}$ new data sample $(x,y)$ from the last participating round:
+To solve the problem (2), we propose a gradient estimation method.
+First, to solve the issue of skew local gradient, we require each client $c\in C$ to maintain a local gradient estimator $\hat{g}_c$, which will be updated whenever the client receives the $n^{th}$ new data sample $(x,y)$ from the last participating round: